apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.log.rolling_interval_sec INT 86400
    :reloadable:

    The log file rolling interval, in seconds.
-The minimum value is ``300`` (5 minutes).
+The minimum value is ``60`` (1 minute).
 The maximum, and default, value is 86400 seconds (one day).

    .. note:: If you start Traffic Server within a few minutes of the next rolling time, then rolling might not occur until the next rolling time.